bomeara/cnc/README.md

 * The machine came with a link to a file sharing site with info that looked a bit skeevy (lots of files, not clear names, etc.).
 It's not needed for software or anything, just instructions, but it's not great.
 * Connection between the motors and threaded rods uses adaptors with set screws; so far, those have come loose about 2/3 of the first prints, making the print fail (b/c an axis of movement stops).
 I've now put the set screws in both sides of the rod (i.e., where the adaptor connects to the motor, there's two holes for set screws, but the instructions indicated use just one side -- using two has been better).

-Overall, I think this was ok value for the price; had I more money available for this, I'd probably look into other options, though.
+Overall, I think this was ok value for the price.

+**Update:**

+A screw became stripped on the head with the spindle.
+I reached out to the company: they asked for more detail, then sent a replacement for this quickly.
+I've been impressed by their level of service -- far beyond what I expected from a fairly inexpensive, entry level CNC.

 ## Controller

 ![Controller](controller.jpg)

 The controller is pretty simple: put a card in the back, then use the buttons to choose what to do.
 Center red button is select, the yellow buttons in the control menu can be used to move the spindle up/down (left buttons), forward/back (top/bottom), left/right (left/right).
+The center right button changes the multiplier for the movement: if set to 10X, a single button press moves the spindle a lot, if set to 0.1, the press moves it a tiny bit.
+Good for aligning the spindle with the desired origin.

 The one thing that was confusing was how to go back up a level in the menus: do to, hold the bottom right button for a few seconds.

 To print, file -> file.name, then ok.
 It may take several seconds to a minute or so (I presume while it loads the g-code into its memory), then start printing.